 A: If you haven't already joined the RSCM, do that first!
 Then, look at this page to find anyone else around you, and invite anyone you see for a cup of coffee and a chat.
 You'll learn so much from others who have implemented an RSCM program in their own church or school.
-Then, spend the money to buy the Choir Trainer's Book, which is not only full of great ideas for training your singers to their fullest potential, but also has listings that describe what your choristers need to achieve for each level.
+Then, spend the money to buy How to Use VOICE for LIFE or the Guide to Musicianship, which is not only full of great ideas for training your singers to their fullest potential, but also has listings that describe what your choristers need to achieve for each level.
 After that, you'll want to buy the appropriate medals or badges so that your choristers are motivated to work to achieve the next level.
 If you have a bit more money than that, invest in the workbooks for each level.
 Choristers love learning on their own, and each workbook is full of great information for them.

 Q: There's no one within a 100-mile radius of me, so it's hard to find anyone to talk to over a cup of coffee.
 What can I do?